shubhamchdhary/Fog_Vision_System/README.md

 # Fog Vision System
+This project aims at developing a system capable of providing a view of forthcoming objects to an automobile driver in foggy or unclear weather condition and even at night.
+The project uses LIDAR (Tf Mini Plus with 850nm IR Light) as its main sensor for fog penetration and Raspberry Pi 3B+ as the computing unit.

+More details available in Project Report : https://drive.google.com/file/d/1vYBo0ckk718FwpUBV0SaPBexlutJoTjd/view?usp=sharing

 #servo.py
 This file has a class defined for operating servos.
 It also has different methods for controlling servos.